dh3968mlq/historicaldate/README.md

    - Starts with a keyword: one of 'circa', 'c','c.', 'about' or 'estimated'
    - Optionally followed *immediately* (no spaces) with an inication of uncertainty, which can be
-      - a number of years (y): e.g. circa2y to indicate 2 years' uncertainty
+      - a number of years (y): e.g. *circa2y* to indicate 2 years' uncertainty
-      - a number of months (m): e.g. circa6m to indicate 6 months' uncertainty
+      - a number of months (m): e.g. *circa6m* to indicate 6 months' uncertainty
-      - a number of days (d): e.g. circa10d to indicate 10 days' uncertainty
+      - a number of days (d): e.g. *circa10d* to indicate 10 days' uncertainty
-   - If no circa specification is given, it default to 5 years
+   - If no circa specification is given, it defaults to 5 years

 The circa specification is used in (only) the following ways:
    1. To estimate earliest date if none is given, from the